Sinnefa/Binary-Spaghetti-Sort-Binary-Spaghetti-Heads-Index/README.md

 2. Don't use imports
 3. Use as many bitwise operations as possible
 Note: Instead our hand we will be using a mask of bits

+# Wordy explanation:
+Take each number in the list and create rods of 1's of the same lengths as the numbers.
+With a mask of bits slide from the top down using XOR's to get rid of selected spaghetti.